Why Bharat Should Reconsider Sunburn: Protecting Culture, Health, and Community Harmony

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What alternatives does the piece propose?
+What alternatives does the article suggest for youth celebration?

-What policy guidance does the article offer?
+What policy steps does the article recommend for municipalities and state administrations?